 Regular tracking may lead you to a routine that includes a healthy lifestyle (diet, exercise, relaxation, regular sleep pattern, avoiding alcohol and drugs, minimising stress and maintaining consistent sunlight exposure throughout the year) which should help keep your symptoms and mood symptoms to a minimum6.

-Don’t forget that trackers are also a helpful way of showing your doctor or psychologist how you’ve been doing since your last visit.
+Tips: Don’t forget that trackers are also a helpful way of showing your doctor or psychologist how you’ve been doing since your last visit.

 You could also ask a trusted partner or friend how they think you’re going.